 Having a defined workspace customized to fit your needs and eliminate distractions will not only allow you to work more productively and finish your tasks in time.
 It also impacts your health positively and benefits you in the long run.

-Are you also part of the population that works from home?
+Are you also part of the population that works from home office?
 What other workspace tips can you think of?